 - Referral to Treatment to facilitate access to and engagement in specialized services and coordinated care for individual’s at highest risk of a substance use challenge or disorder.1

 It is important to gather insights directly from youth.
-Below, find an article written by one of the project’s youth ambassadors on Preventing Illicit Drug Use on College Campuses.
+Below, find articles written by the project’s youth ambassadors.

 This project is supported by the Centers for Disease Control and Prevention (CDC) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $1,500,000 with 100% funded by CDC/HHS.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement by, CDC/HHS or the U.S. Government.